Our Vision and Ethos

 Our educational approach honours the unique development of each child.
 We believe that children learn more effectively when their learning is focused on their individual interests, and when they are in a safe and secure environment, where they are able to express their needs and emotions effectively, and when they feel connected to the people around them.

-These are some of the things we focus on:
+These are some of the things we value and focus on:

 Developing social and emotional skills